YunYang1994/tensorflow-yolov3/README.md

 ## part 1.
 Introduction

-Implementation of YOLO v3 object detector in Tensorflow (TF-Slim).
-This repository  is inspired by [Paweł Kapica](https://github.com/mystic123).
+Implementation of YOLO v3 object detector in Tensorflow.
 The full details are in [this paper](https://pjreddie.com/media/files/papers/YOLOv3.pdf).
 In this project we cover several segments as follows:<br>
 - [x] [YOLO v3 architecture](https://github.com/YunYang1994/tensorflow-yolov3/blob/master/core/yolov3.py)
 - [x] Weights converter (util for exporting loaded COCO weights as TF checkpoint)
 - [x] Basic working demo
-- [x] Non max suppression on the both `GPU` and `CPU` is supported
 - [x] Training pipeline
-- [x] Compute COCO mAP
+- [x] Compute VOC mAP

 YOLO paper is quick hard to understand, along side that paper.
 This repo enables you to have a quick understanding of YOLO Algorithmn.